btrust-builders/first-open-source-contributions/docs/how-to-contribute-to-open-source-projects.md

 Finding the right project is crucial.
 Look for projects that align with your interests, skill level, and goals.
 Here’s how to find them:

-*   Explore GitHub: Use [GitHub’s Explore page](https://github.com/explore) or search for topics like "good-first-issue" or "help-wanted."
+*   Explore Bitcoin Dev Project: See [The Bitcoin Dev Project](https://bitcoindevs.xyz) or go to the ["good-first-issues"](https://bitcoindevs.xyz/good-first-issues) page.
-*   Check Open Source Programs: Programs like [Google Summer of Code](https://summerofcode.withgoogle.com) or [Hacktoberfest](https://hacktoberfest.com) are great for beginners.
+*   Check Open Source Programs: Programs like [Summer of Bitcoin](https://www.summerofbitcoin.org/) or [Google Summer of Code](https://summerofcode.withgoogle.com) are great for beginners.
 *   Follow Your Tools: Contribute to libraries, frameworks, or tools you already use.

 ### 2. Understand the Project